RayOInTech/Wireshark_Packet_Analysis_Toolkit/README.md

 <img width="894" alt="Topic_4_Screenshot_1" src="https://github.com/user-attachments/assets/91aca406-2c6d-48b7-9aaa-40f237028f0b" />

--This syntax notation of (ip.dst == [source_ip_address]) created a filter regarding an open webpage.
+- This syntax notation of (ip.dst == [source_ip_address]) created a filter regarding an open webpage.
 Since Firefox was launched, this was the IP address associated with it.

 Task 5:
 Locate all HTTPS packets from a capture not containing a certain IP address: